Does Trump have power to pardon himself? It’s complicated

 Regardless, the question has occupied Trump’s attention for years.

-In June 2018, 13 months into special counsel Robert Mueller’s Russia investigation, Trump tweeted, “As has been stated by numerous legal scholars, I have the absolute right to PARDON myself, but why would I do that when I have done nothing wrong?”
+In June 2018, 13 months into special counsel Robert Mueller’s investigation into ties between the Trump campaign and Russia, the president tweeted, “As has been stated by numerous legal scholars, I have the absolute right to PARDON myself, but why would I do that when I have done nothing wrong?”

 Mueller’s report laid out facts that federal prosecutors could potentially use as the basis for an obstruction of justice prosecution, though the odds of that are unclear.